 They offered me fentanyl for pain but I declined.
-Some part of me thought it best not to go overboard in case this was just a wrenched muscle.
-No sense looking like some stupid, tomato-covered wuss when it turned out this was nothing.
+No sense in going overboard with narcotics, not if I was to drive myself home.
+Didn’t want to look like some stupid, tomato-covered wuss when it turned out this was just a wrenched muscle.

 Hope springs eternal, right?

 I asked to be taken to Kaiser Westside, the wonderful hospital where I became attached to Elmo.
 Surely they’d have a head start on telling me to buck up, stop being a baby, and go home.

-Kaiser was full up–lots of emergencies that night–so the paramedic, about 18, waited with me.
-Now, with the adrenaline from the fall wearing off, I NEEDED that fentanyl, and the paramedic’s eyes filled when she told me that, once inside the ER, she couldn’t give me any and I’d need to wait for the doctor.*
+Kaiser was full up on emergencies, so the paramedic, about 18, waited with me.
+Now, with the adrenaline from the fall wearing off, I NEEDED that fentanyl, but the paramedic’s eyes filled as she said no. Once inside the ER, she couldn’t give me any and I’d need to wait for the docs.

-She held my hand, talking softly, until the doctor could come.
+She held my hand, talking softly, until the doctor came.